Free shipping to 48 States!

 Myth: 'Everyone is autistic these days'

-Lots of people believe that autism is becoming a 'fashionable' or 'trendy' diagnosis, but in reality, the higher numbers of diagnoses reflects that our understanding of autism is changing.
-Autism was originally identified in 1943, but it was viewed as 'a profound emotional disturbance that does not affect cognition'.
-It wasn't until 1994 that autism was categorized as a spectrum condition in the DSM-IV, and our understanding of the condition continues to evolve.
+Lots of people believe that autism is becoming a 'fashionable' or 'trendy' diagnosis, but in reality, the higher numbers of diagnoses reflect that our understanding of autism is changing.

-Fact: There is no 'epidemic' of autism; as our understanding of the condition changes, and as online sources make it easier for people to find and potentially identify with the requisite criteria, more people are seeking a diagnosis.
+Fact: There is no 'epidemic' of autism; as our understanding of the condition changes, more people are seeking a diagnosis.

 Myth: Autism only occurs in childhood or in boys